rduenasf/birding/docs/birds/amwpel.md

 scientific_name: "Pelecanus erythrorhynchos"
 order: "Pelecaniformes"
 family: "Pelecanidae (Pelicans)"
 description: "Pelecanus erythrorhynchos is a species of bird in the Pelecanidae (Pelicans) family.
-It has been observed 12 times."
+It has been observed 13 times.
+It has been photographed."
 species_group: "Pelicans"
 species_code: "amwpel"

 sidebar_position: 14
-sidebar_class_name: " "
+sidebar_class_name: "has-photo "
 tags:
   - Pelecaniformes
   - Pelecanidae (Pelicans)
   - Pelicans
-  - Needs Photo
+  - Has Photo
   - Needs Audio
 ---